 FVSE have recently launched their next project delivery plan, taking the social enterprise into 2020 and beyond.
-It concludes a 5-year journey where, despite often encountering incredibly challenging circumstances out with its control, this local social enterprise has worked hard to grow its main event – Sruighlea, Stirling’s Summer Festival.
+It concludes a 5-year journey where, despite often encountering incredibly challenging circumstances out with its control, this Stirling based social enterprise has worked hard to grow its main event – Sruighlea, Stirling’s Summer Festival.
 However, as FVSE’s Director Matt McGrandles explains, these external factors have not brought as much growth as the enterprise would have liked.

 “Now that we are through it, to say this last year has been a challenge is an understatement,” comments FVSE’s Director Matt McGrandles.
 “As most small businesses will appreciate, it’s the decisions out with our control that can have the greater impact on smaller organisations.
 The closure of the Stirling Kerse Bridge stemming the flow of traffic to and from the event site, the change of date for The World Pipe Band Championships to accommodate The European Championships in Glasgow and of course the decision to bring Runrig to Stirling on our weekend, all weren’t really part of the grand finale to our 5-year delivery plan.
 It’s been a bit of a rollercoaster ride.”